merely-useful/r-rse/appendices/assignments.md

 # Course Assignments

-Three project deliverables, with individual milestones for each, for learners:
+This course is designed to have learners complete three project deliverables, with individual milestones in each project.

+## Package

+This will be a simpler package compared to the next one

 - Package created alone as the first deliverable

-    - Due after "package release" lesson
+- Recommended to be due after "Build Management" lesson REF
-    - This will be a simpler package compared to the next one

 - Improve existing package to fit best practices (Pull Request is optional, dependent on maintainer wishes).

 - Package created as a team as the third deliverable (but indicate that this is dependent on classes that allow group work, so instructor should use this if wanted)
     - Due after teamwork lesson (so they have learned the basic skills of package dev